top of page

 If you overachieve in one area of life, you underachieve in another.

-Usually the cost shows up in:
+Usually the cost shows up in sleep, health, relationships, play, emotional presence, or self-compassion.

 "Always Do Your Best" (Not More Than Your Best)